BasicServer/FsFrontend/README.md

 # BasicFsExpress-Frontend
 Frontend SDK for BasicFsExpress

-This is only designed to work with [this backend](https://github.com/viridian035/BasicFsExpress) using the example settings:
+This is only designed to work with [this backend](https://github.com/viridian035/BasicFsExpress).
-- File prefix: `/file`
-- Directory prefix: `/dir`

 ## Usage
 ```TypeScript